-In the case of SSTIs, hazard controls fall neatly into "educational (awareness) controls" and "hazard-elimination controls."
-There is a noncommissioned-officer (NCO) professional development (NCOPD) and combat-medic responsibility associated with SSTI prevention.
+In the case of SSTIs, hazard controls fall neatly into "Educational (Awareness) Controls" and "Hazard Elimination Controls."
+There is an NCO professional development (NCOPD) and combat medic responsibility associated with SSTI prevention.
 NCOs and combat medics share a responsibility to educate and enforce good field hygiene.
 This not only involves brushing teeth and shaving but also cleaning your body, changing socks and undergarments, and cleaning your hands.
 Most SSTIs occur on extremities.
-NCOs checking socks, boots and feet used to be commonplace, and medical experts agree that catching these infections early is key.
-There is no reason why NCOs and combat medics cannot ensure that Soldiers are taking the time to use baby wipes and hand sanitizer and to change undergarments.
-Incorporation into medic training, NCOPD and risk-management planning will help ensure those things happen.
+NCOs checking socks, boots, and feet used to be commonplace, and medical experts agree that catching these infections early is key.
+There is no reason why NCOs and combat medics cannot ensure Soldiers are taking the time to use baby wipes and hand sanitizer as well as change undergarments.
+Incorporating these into medic training, NCOPDs, and risk management planning will help ensure they happen.

-Within the hazard-elimination controls in ATP 5-19 are engineering, administrative and personal protective equipment (PPE).
+Within the hazard elimination controls in ATP 5-19 are engineering, administrative, and personal protective equipment (PPE).
 Showers would fall within engineering.
-In some training environments, showers are feasible; in some, they are not.
-If they are available, leaders should not view them as a luxury; they should view them as a risk-control mechanism.
-A squad leader should ensure his or her Soldiers are showering to prevent risk to the Soldier, but more importantly to prevent the spread of bacteria like streptococcus and staphylococcus within the formation.
-26 If showers are not available, then wipes and hand sanitizer fall into the PPE category.
+In some training environments showers are feasible, and in others they are not.
+If they are available, leaders should not view them as a luxury; they should view them as a risk control mechanism.
+Squad leaders should ensure their Soldiers are showering not only to prevent risk to the Soldier, but more importantly, to prevent the spread of bacteria like streptococcus and staphylococcus within the formation.
+If showers are not available, then wipes and hand sanitizer fall into the PPE category.

 Wipes should be an enforced item on a packing list; their daily usage in the field should be enforced as well.
-For long-duration training environments (for example, NTC, Joint Readiness Training Center (JRTC) and Ranger School), units should consider budgeting for hygiene kits.
-I recommend that every NTC and JRTC rotation purchases 10,000 hospital bathing-wipe kits.
+For long duration training environments (i.e., NTC, Joint Readiness Training Center [JRTC], and Ranger School), units should consider budgeting hygiene kits.
+I recommend that every NTC and JRTC rotation purchases ~10,000 hospital bathing wipe kits.
 That is roughly two kits per Soldier and would allow them to bathe twice during rotation, cleansing themselves entirely with wipes that provide enhanced protection.
-National stock numbers for products such as MedlineTM, ReadybathTM and TheraworxTM are already in the Army supply system.
-Brooke Army Medical Center at Fort Sam Houston, TX, is currently issuing the "Medline Ready Bath Select Bathing Clothing" available at \$45 per 30-pack.27

-Issuing two packs per Soldier for 20 continental-United-States training-center rotations per year for four years would cost \$1.8 million.
-That cost is considerably less than the low-end treatment cost of \$46.4 million ... and notably is less than the combined cost associated with myself, the Soldier who lost his leg and the Soldier who lost his life.
+National stock numbers (NSNs) for products such as MedlineTM, ReadybathTM, and TheraworxTM are already in the Army supply system.
+Brooke Army Medical Center at Fort Sam Houston, TX, is currently issuing the "Medline Ready Bath Select Bathing Clothing" available at \$45 per 30 pack.
+Issuing two packs per Soldier for 20 CONUS training center rotations per year for four years would cost about \$1.8 million.
+That cost is considerably less than the low-end treatment cost of \$46.4 million... and notably, is less than the combined cost associated with myself, the Soldier who lost his leg, and the service member who lost his life.
 Army hospitals issue wipes like these frequently because their patients are at higher risk and cannot shower.

-As evident throughout this article, our Soldiers are at higher risk the longer they are in the field.
-In fact, Soldiers are at a 21 percent higher risk than civilians in general.28 In light of this, it could be negligent to not provide an onhand, improved product for our Soldiers and to enforce usage, as risk increases over time at combat-training-center rotations.
+As evidenced throughout this article, our Soldiers are at higher risk the longer they are in the field.
+In fact, Soldiers are at a 21-percent higher risk than civilians in general.
+In light of this, it could be negligent to not provide an on-hand, improved product for our Soldiers and enforce usage, as risk increases over time at CTC rotations.
 Future studies should consider broadening this recommendation to include high-risk populations like basic trainees.
 Usage of wipes transitions to the administrative controls to SSTIs.